Astrology

 Ruling planet – Moon

-Characteristics: Family ancestry, genetic heritage, roots, environment, housing, homeland, comfort, security and stability, maternal feelings.
+Characteristics: Family ancestry, genetic heritage, roots, environment, housing, homeland, comfort, security, stability, and maternal feelings.

 Opportunities: Embrace your roots and heritage – Create a nurturing sanctuary